jjansasoy/jjansasoy/README.md

 # 📌 About me
 Hi, I'm Jessica👋

-I'm a trained Engineer with a strong programming and data analysis background.
+I'm a trained Engineer with a strong analysis background.

 When I moved to Las Vegas I started working not as an engineer but as a casino dealer... yes the ones that deal cards 🎲🃏

 (It was fun, but didn't last long)

 ✍️ After my casino days, I transitioned to being an SEO Analyst and content writer--writing is one of my many passions.
-But I kept advancing my expertise in data analysis and programming languages through self-education and certifications.
+I kept advancing my expertise in data analysis and programming languages through self-education and certifications.

-Right now, I'm eager to excel in a dedicated data analytics role.
+Right now, I'm eager to excel in a dedicated data analysis role.

 # 🗂️ Projects